Investigating Potential Claims in LRR Energy LP and Vanguard Natural Resources

 To determine whether you may be able to recover investment losses incurred in Vanguard Natural Resources or LRR Energy LP, please contact The White Law Group at 1-888-637-5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm, visitwww.WhiteSecuritiesLaw.com.